- 22Feb2009

 When conflict arises in a meeting, spread the discussion.
 Often, leaders react badly to challenging questions sensing an underlying threat to their authority and position.
 Often, the natural tendency is to argue it out with the proponent leaving everyone else as spectators to a prize fight.

 Don’t make this mistake, involve others in the discussion.
 In this way, the potential for individual conflict with you, the leader, is reduced while you can benefit from other points of view.
 The only caveat is that you stay on-topic until resolution.
 Opening-up the discussion means increasing the range of speakers and opinions, not topics.
-If asides occur, gently bring the group back to the issue at a hand.
+If asides occur, gently bring the group back to the issue at a hand.#3 Collect data.

 Many of the senior executives that I coach work in industries where subjective judgment plays a considerable role.
-For example, predicting what style of dress is going to be a hit in the next season is not something likely to be generated from iterations of differential equations from econometrics.
+For example, predicting what style of dress is going to be a hit in the next season is not something likely to be generated from iterations of differential equations from econometrics.As a result, many executives in the garment or fashion industry fear conflict since they know that, at the end of the day, all they have to back-up an opinion is their gut feeling.

 In these cases, what I often suggest is taking a time-out to collect data.
 Again, after having clearly formulated the conflicting issue, ask the team if there are other sources of data that might resolve the issue.
 Sometimes, additional data can be obtained by asking other experts, or data-mining from past company records.
-When feasible, the time-out could be longer to conduct a focus group or measure behaviour in a sample of store shoppers – anything that can shed light on the conflicting issue with something more than gut-feelings.
+When feasible, the time-out could be longer to conduct a focus group or measure behaviour in a sample of store shoppers – anything that can shed light on the conflicting issue with something more than gut-feelings.With these tricks at the ready, a manager can turn meeting conflict into a productive exercise.

 COMMENTS